-- 1. The submission of the Offer did not involve collusion or other anticompetitive practices. - 2.
-The Offeror shall not discriminate against any employee or applicant for employment in violation of Federal Executive Order 11246, State Executive Order 2009-9 or A.R.S. §§ 41-1461 through 1465. - 3.
+- 1. The submission of the Offer did not involve collusion or other anticompetitive practices. - The Offeror shall not discriminate against any employee or applicant for employment in violation of Federal Executive Order 11246, State Executive Order 2009-9 or A.R.S. §§ 41-1461 through 1465. - 3.
 The Offeror has not given, offered to give, nor intends to give at any time hereafter any economic opportunity, future employment, gift, loan, gratuity, special discount, trip, favor, or service to a public servant in connection with the submitted offer.
 Failure to provide a valid signature affirming the stipulations required by this clause shall result in rejection of the offer.
-Signing the offer with a false statement shall void the offer, any resulting contract and may be subject to legal remedies provided by law. - 4.
-The Offeror certifies that the above referenced organization IS/ IS NOT a small business with less than 100 employees or has gross revenues of \$4 million or less.
+Signing the offer with a false statement shall void the offer, any resulting contract and may be subject to legal remedies provided by law. - The Offeror certifies that the above referenced organization 🔲 IS/ 🔯 IS NOT a small business with less than 100 employees of has gross revenues of 54 million or less.
+ACCEPTAN ICE OF OFFER Your offer is hereby accepted: The Grantee is now bound to sell the solicitation, including all terms, conditions, the Attorney General. - · The Grantee is hereby cautioned not to co the Contractor receives a purchase order, o • This Contract shall henceforth be referre ed to as Contract No. : AG23-0016- The effective da ate of the Contract is STATE OF ARIZONA OFFICE OF THE ATTORNEY GENERAL Awarded this Day of · · Mark Brnovich, Attorney General